An Easy 3-Step Approach to Selecting an Estate Planning Attorney

 - After getting your will in place, make sure the rest of your estate plans are sound.

-- Contact our President and CEO Gordy Heminger at 317-843-1911 or email@example.com with any questions you may have about including Alpha Sigma Phi Foundation in your estate plans.
+- Please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at email@example.com with any questions you may have about including Alpha Sigma Phi Foundation in your estate plans.

 - Remember these other important documents: In addition to a will, make sure you have a living will and a durable power of attorney in place.